 Steps to Take Following a Truck Accident

 Often an insurance company will attempt to obtain a recorded statement.
-When you hire a lawyer and file a lawsuit, the litigation process will include a deposition or Examination Before Trial (EBT), in which the insurance company lawyer will ask detailed questions about how the accident happened as well as your injuries.
+When you hire a lawyer and file a lawsuit, the litigation process will include deposition or Examination Before Trial (EBT), in which the insurance company lawyer will ask detailed questions about how the accident happened as well as your injuries.

 Naturally, there will be slight differences between the tape-recorded statement taken immediately after the accident and the deposition taken six months to more than one year after the accident.